In this Neo Financial Review, we’ll cover how the bank is bringing much-needed innovation to the Canadian banking space.

 Both fintechs offer access to savings account with no monthly fees.
 Your deposit on either Neo Financial or KOHO is insured by the CDIC up to $100,000/insured category.

-That said, Neo has a higher interest rate on its savings account than the KOHO interest rate.
+That said, KOHO has a higher interest rate on its savings account than the Neo interest rate.

-Also, Neo credit card offers an average of 5% cashback while KOHO offers 0.5% on its prepaid card.
+On the other hand, Neo credit card offers a higher cashback than KOHO prepaid card.
 Unlike KOHO, Neo doesn’t charge inactivity fees.

 Unlike the Neo card, KOHO Visa cards don’t report to credit bureaus since they’re not credit cards so you can’t use them to build your credit.

 But KOHO offers a credit-building service that costs $7 monthly for a 6-months cycle.
 Learn more about the service and how it can help you build or rebuild your credit in this KOHO Credit Building Review.

 Again, the winner between KOHO vs Neo Financial comes down to what services you want.
 If you want a credit card with a high rewards rate, Neo Financial beats KOHO hands down.

 On the other hand, KOHO has a better product suite and will probably help you do a better job of managing your finances with its innovative features like roundups, early access to paycheck etc.

 FAQs on Neo Financial Review